Training Generative Adversarial Networks in One Stage: Experiments

 \subsubsection{Implementation Details}

 The proposed method is implemented using PyTorch v1.5 on a Quadro P5000 16G GPU.
 The batch size for both real images and fake one is set to 128.
-In all experiments, Adam optimization algorithm is adopted for both generator and discriminator.
+In all experiments, Adam optimization algorithm is adopted for both $\mathcal{G}$ and $\mathcal{D}$.
 For the convenience of experiments, we adopt the network architecture used by DCGANs as the backbone.
-More implementation details can be found in the supplementary material.
+Given that Eq.~\ref{eq:relation} does not work on batch normalization~\cite{ioffe2015batch}, we replace the batch normalization in $\mathcal{D}$ with group normalization~\cite{wu2018group} so as to meet Eq.~\ref{eq:relation}.